techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 - Runs **once** at the very start of the program.
 - Creates the **bird sprite** at the left‑middle of the LED grid (x = 0, y = 2).
-- Makes the bird blink so it is easy to track among other LEDs.
+- Uses the **set blink** property block to make the bird blink every 300 ms so it is easier to see.
 - Creates an **empty array** called `obstacles` — this will later hold many obstacle sprites.
 - Sets `ticks` to 0, ready to act as a simple loop counter / timer.